For the chips

 Related to the onion (as opposed to being a younger version of it), shallots grow in clusters at…

 Sometimes known as Corn Salad, lamb's lettuce has long spoon-shaped dark leaves and a…

-- 2 gherkin, sliced lengthways
+- 2 gherkins, sliced lengthways

-- 2 vine tomato, sliced lengthways
+- 2 vine tomatoes, sliced lengthways

 - coleslaw, to serve (optional)